hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 ![zip-compressing!](images/terminal-3.png "zip compressing")

-In total 24 ZIP files will be created inside <em>exports</em>.
+In total 24 ZIP files will be created inside *exports*.
 Each ZIP file contains six STL files and six CSV files.
 Expect this to take several hours.
-The script can be stopped from the terminal by pressing <em>Control-z</em>.
+The script can be stopped from the terminal by pressing *Control-z*.

 ### Closer Look at the Terminal Script